dmerejkowsky/blog/content/post/2017-07-31-introducing-tsrc.md

 # tsrc

 Enter [tsrc](https://github.com/TankerApp/tsrc).
-We use it everyday to manage our sources at [Tanker](https://tanker.io)
+We use it everyday at [Tanker](https://tanker.io) to manage our sources.

-It has a nice and intuitive user interface that takes care on running `git` commands for you.
+It has a nice and intuitive user interface that takes care of running `git` commands for you in multiple repositories.

+It also features (optional) commands to interact with GitLab.

 Let's see how it works.

+{{<note>}}
+We will only be showing the basic usage of some tsrc commands.
+You can use `--help` to discover all the available options.
+{{</note>}}

 # Installation